 With this collection of videos, you can learn all about teaching, learning, and the policies of schools.
 Check out our list to find the best online lectures for teachers and other educators.
 General Get a general look into education with these lectures.
 Does College Really Matter?
 Learning & Teaching Styles These lectures study and share learning and teaching styles.
 Gever Tulley Teaches Life Lessons Through Tinkering: Gever Tulley’s lecture is all about teaching through tinkering.

 Improvement Watch these lectures to find out how education can be improved.
 Focus on Educational Innovation: Watch this panel for a discussion on educational innovation.
-Open & Shared Education.
+Open & Shared Education These lectures focus on sharing education openly.
 New Tech Network.
 Blended Learning.
 5 E-Learning Design Ideas I Got While Traveling.
 When it comes to graphic design, it’s important to continually find inspiration from other sources.

 One of the main reasons for this is because over time, you develop a distinct visual style.
 And when you’re the only one working on your elearning courses, eventually they all start to look the same.
 I’ve discussed this in previous posts: A great place to look for design ideas is in magazines.
 On a recent trip I was looking through one of those airline magazines they have in the seat pockets.
 So I continued through the magazine, challenging myself to find at least 10 graphic design ideas I could use in an elearning course.
 Here’s a link to the issue I was looking at.
 Layout Ideas What I find most valuable is coming up with new ways to layout the screen content.
 It could be the inspiration for a safety training module, like the example below.
 There are a lot more cool layouts that could help bring a fresh perspective to the way you design your screen content.
 Markers Filled Shape Organic Lines.